Protecting God’s Children: Frequently Asked Questions

 If the accused is a FSC DENA employee:

-Upon receiving the complaint from the Victim Outreach Coordinator, the Director of Administration will contact the appropriate civil authorities regarding all allegations of sexual misconduct of minors.
+Upon receiving the complaint from the Survivors Assistance Coordinator, the Director of Administration will contact the appropriate civil authorities regarding all allegations of sexual misconduct of minors.
 He will notify the Brother Visitor.

 The Brother Visitor will notify the accused FSC DENA employee.
 The accused employee will be placed on immediate leave pending the outcome of the investigation.